github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 You can authenticate to {% data variables.product.prodname_registry %} with npm by either editing your per-user _~/.npmrc_ file to include your {% data variables.product.pat_v1 %} or by logging in to npm on the command line using your username and {% data variables.product.pat_generic %}.

-To authenticate by adding your {% data variables.product.pat_v1 %} to your _~/.npmrc_ file, edit the _~/.npmrc_ file for your project to include the following line, replacing {% ifversion ghes or ghae %}HOSTNAME with the host name of {% data variables.location.product_location %} and {% endif %}TOKEN with your {% data variables.product.pat_generic %}.
+To authenticate by adding your {% data variables.product.pat_v1 %} to your _~/.npmrc_ file, edit the _~/.npmrc_ file for your project to include the following line, replacing {% ifversion ghes %}HOSTNAME with the host name of {% data variables.location.product_location %} and {% endif %}TOKEN with your {% data variables.product.pat_generic %}.
 Create a new _~/.npmrc_ file if one doesn't exist.

 {% ifversion ghes %}
 If your instance has subdomain isolation enabled: